aioz-ai/AIOZ-GDANCE/README.md

 ```

 ## License
-This data is available for non-commercial scientific research purposes as defined in the LICENSE file.
-By downloading and using this data you agree to the terms in the LICENSE.
-Third-party datasets and software are subject to their respective licenses.
+Software Copyright License for non-commercial scientific research purposes.
+Please read carefully the following [terms and conditions](LICENSE) and any accompanying
+documentation before you download and/or use AIOZ-GDANCE data, model and
+software, (the "Data & Software"), including 3D meshes, images, videos,
+textures, software, scripts, and animations.
+By downloading and/or using the
+Data & Software (including downloading, cloning, installing, and any other use
+of the corresponding github repository), you acknowledge that you have read
+these [terms and conditions](LICENSE), understand them, and agree to be bound by them.
+If
+you do not agree with these [terms and conditions](LICENSE), you must not download and/or
+use the Data & Software.
+Any infringement of the terms of this agreement will
+automatically terminate your rights under this [License](LICENSE).

 ## Acknowledgement
 This repo used visualization code from [AIST++](https://github.com/google/aistplusplus_api/tree/main)